Introduction to AngularJS Validation

 Output:

-When the input field will remain empty it will show below output:
+When the input field remains empty, it will show the below output:

 Example #3